adobe/target-nodejs-sdk-samples/README.md

 # Target Node.js Client Samples & Demos

-This repository contains samples and demos for the Target Node.js Client
+This repository contains samples and demos for the [Target Node.js Client](https://www.npmjs.com/package/@adobe/target-node-client)

 ## Demos

-- [react-shopping-cart-demo](react-shopping-cart-demo) - a demo showing how to fetch and inject Target offers in a [React Redux](https://react-redux.js.org/) app on the server side and then instantly apply the offers on the client side, without any additional client-side Target calls
+- [react-shopping-cart-demo](react-shopping-cart-demo) - a demo showing how to fetch and inject Target offers in a [React Redux](https://react-redux.js.org/) app on the server side and then instantly apply the offers on the client side, without any additional client-side Target calls.
+Check out the [Live Demo](http://target-nodejs-react-sample.eu-west-1.elasticbeanstalk.com).
-- [next-server-side-rendering-demo](next-server-side-rendering-demo) - a demo showing how to fetch and inject Target offers in a [Next.js](https://nextjs.org/) server-side rendered app, and then instantly apply the offers on the client side, without any additional client-side Target calls
+- [next-server-side-rendering-demo](next-server-side-rendering-demo) - a demo showing how to fetch and inject Target offers in a [Next.js](https://nextjs.org/) server-side rendered app, and then instantly apply the offers on the client side, without any additional client-side Target calls.
+Check out the [Live Demo](http://target-nodejs-ssr-sample.eu-west-1.elasticbeanstalk.com).

 ## Samples